iip-ecosphere/platform/platform/configuration/configuration.interface/README.md

-# oktoflow platform: Component template
+# oktoflow platform: configuration.interface

-Maven template for implementing components of the oktoflow platform.
+The interface to the basic configuration (execution) capabilities to enable configuration plugins.